Three tiers of protection

 - The water body must be largely free from human sources of degradation.

 - The water has unique aquatic habitat types — such as peat bogs — that by conventional water quality parameters — like dissolved oxygen, temperature, or sediment — are not considered high quality, but are unique and regionally rare examples of their kind.

 - The water has both high water quality and regionally unique recreational value.

 - The water is of exceptional statewide ecological significance.

 - The water has cold water thermal refuges critical to the long-term protection of aquatic species.
 For this type of outstanding resource water, the non-degradation protection would apply only to temperature and dissolved oxygen.

-To determine whether or not to designate a water body as an outstanding resource water, we consider factors relating to the difficulty of maintaining the current quality of the water body and input from citizens and local governments.
+To determine whether or not to designate a water body as an outstanding resource water, we consider factors relating to the difficulty of maintaining the current quality of the waterbody and input from the public and local governments.